5 Foods That Can Cause Pimples and Oily skin

 3. Fried Foods

 Do oily food cause pimples and oily skin?
-Yes, fried and fast foods such as chips, burgers, and pizza cause pimples and acne.
-Fried foods are filled with saturated fat and trans–fat, which increases inflammation in the skin and causes oil production that ultimately results in acne.
+Let’s find out!
+Fried and fast foods such as chips, burgers, and pizza can contribute to the development of pimples and acne.
+Fried foods are filled with saturated fat, trans–fat, and high glycemic index (GI) which may increase inflammation, increased oil production, and clogged pores that ultimately result in acne.

 4. Dairy Products

-Some studies have linked acne development with dairy intake.
-People aged between 7-30 who have consumed dairy products such as milk (a glass or more) have higher chances of developing acne compared to no milk intake.
+Recent studies have linked acne development with dairy intake.
+People aged between 7-30 who have consumed dairy products such as milk (a glass or more) have higher chances of developing acne than those without milk intake.
 Note: Some people can be lactose intolerant, in such cases, your acne or pimple-related issues can be connected to lactose sensitivity.

 5. Salty Foods